ibaiGorordo/dust3r-pytorch-inference-minimal/README.md

 - Remove unnecessary code for the minimum of running the model with 2 images

 ## Limitations
-Not all features are supported, such as global alignment, more than 2 images, etc. For those cases, the following repositories are recommended:
+Not all features are supported, such as global alignment, more than 2 images, etc. For those cases, the following repository is **recommended**:
 - [mini-duster](https://github.com/pablovela5620/mini-dust3r): A miniature version of dust3r only for performing inference.
 This makes it much easier to use without needing the training/data/eval code.
 Tested on Linux, Apple Silicon Macs, and Windows

 ## Installation